odbol/OSC-Test-Suite-for-Android/README.txt

 will pave the way towards complete mobile performance interfaces, allowing people to perform music and/or video using nothing more than their phone and the clothes on their body!

+INSTALL:

 It uses the OSCLib library from:

 http://www.assembla.com/wiki/show/osclib

+Please download the library and add it to your build path.

 KNOWN BUGS: